fmbot-discord/docs/docs/commands/discogs.md

 ### .discogs

-This command connects your Discogs account to .fmbot.
+Allows you to connect or manage the connection with your Discogs account.

-After using this command the bot will DM you a link where you can connect to your Discogs account.
-Discogs will show a code which you have to copy and send back to the bot.
+The bot will send you a DM where you can configure this.

-Not receiving a DM from .fmbot when using this command?
-Please check if you have DMs enabled in the servers privacy settings.
+You can also show/hide the display of your collection value on your profile.

 !!! note "Examples"
     `.discogs`